Can Diclofenac Affect Your Heart?

 Alternative Pain Management Options

-In patients who are concerned about their heart health, it is important to find safe and effective alternatives to Diclofenac.
+For patients concerned about their heart health, it is important to find safe and effective alternatives to Diclofenac.

-The appropriate pain management will depend on individual factors such as patient health status as well as the underlying medical conditions.
+Appropriate pain management will depend on individual factors, such as patient health status and underlying medical conditions.
 Some of the alternatives for pain management are:

 Topical NSAIDs